 The Adult Day Center, designated as a Center of Excellence by the Robert Wood Johnson Foundation, offers assistance caring for a loved one who is aging or has a disability or chronic illness and can help prevent or postpone moving a loved one to nursing home care.
 Adult day services also make it possible for caregivers to provide care while meeting the demands of their jobs and families.
 Our services are medically-based and offer various levels of care based on the individual needs.
 A medical professional from our staff meets with participants and their families to determine the level of care required.
 Our program uses individual plans of care to provide a variety of health, social, recreational and therapeutic activities.
 In addition, the center provides supervision, support services and, in some cases, personal care.
 The program is open to eligible applicants ages 21 and up.

-In addition, Easter Seals Oklahoma includes Direct Services, which is direct financial assistance for purchase of medical and/or educational supplies and/or equipment for children with all types of disabilities.
-Children must be from economically eligible families and ranging in age from infant to 18 years.
-This includes assistance with mobility assistance such as wheelchairs, walkers, prosthetic devices; medical, vision, and hearing evaluations; therapeutic listening equipment and sensory processing equipment; medications and other supplies.
+In addition, Easter Seals Oklahoma includes Direct Financial Assistance for purchase of medical and/or educational supplies and/or equipment for children and adults with all types of disabilities.
+Individuals must be from economically eligible families and possess a financial need.
+This includes assistance with mobility assistance such as wheelchairs, walkers, prosthetic devices; medical, vision, and hearing evaluations; therapeutic listening equipment and sensory processing equipment.